simonecorsi/backstage/docs/plugins/integrating-search-into-plugins.md

 ---
-id: for-plugin-devs
+id: integrating-search-into-plugins
-title: Search for Plugin Developers
+title: Integrating Search into a plugin
 description: How to integrate search into a Backstage plugin
 ---